fredfort/angular_bootstrap/README.md

 * Create a git repository
 * Create the app with yeoman
 * Use ui-rooter
-* split the app into modules
+* Split the app into modules
 * Use Bootstrap-UI
-* Load properly bootsrap SASS (in order to easily override bootstrap variables)
+* Load properly bootsrap SASS (in order to easily overwrite bootstrap variables)
 * Create different environment build(dev, stagging, prod)
 * Use wiredep to dynamically load bower dependencies (app & test)
 * Use angular ngtemplates for caching your HTML templates with $templateCache.